ULTRA F/Getty Images

-Radice suggests having the house professionally cleaned so that everything is spotless -- windows, sliding glass door tracks, garage, basement, ceiling fans, etc.
+Radice suggests having the house professionally cleaned so that everything is spotless: windows, sliding glass door tracks, garage, basement, ceiling fans, etc.

 "This is worth the money spent," Radice says.

 She also recommends baking cookies in the oven, bringing cinnamon sticks to a slow boil in a pot of water or using air freshener to mask smells before each showing.
-Ridding the home of litter boxes is also a must.
+Ridding the home of litter boxes also is a must.